Sjord/Sjord.github.io/_posts/2016-12-13-csrf-protection-by-default-in-asp-net-mvc.md

         }
     }

 As you can see, this filter only checks the CSRF token on anything else than a GET request.
-We can register this filter on all requests as we did before:
+We can [register this filter](https://github.com/Sjord/CheckTokenByDefault/blob/master/CheckTokenByDefault/App_Start/FilterConfig.cs) on all requests as we did before:

-    FilterConfig.RegisterGlobalFilters(GlobalFilters.Filters);
+    filters.Add(new ValidateAntiForgeryTokenOnPost());

 Now, all our POST requests are protected against CSRF.
 It no longer matters whether we forget to add an attribute if we create a new controller method.

 ## Conclusion

 ASP.NET MVC has great CSRF protection built-in, but it can be made even better by checking the CSRF token by default, instead of relying on an attribute which may be missing.

+An example project using the code in this article is [available on GitHub](https://github.com/Sjord/CheckTokenByDefault).